Colorado Sales Tax and Use Tax

-To see a full breakout of sales tax rates in CO by state, county, city and special district, use our easy Colorado sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of Colorado sales tax rates by state, county, city and special district, use our easy Colorado sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate Colorado sales tax totals.

 The Colorado state use tax rate is not the same as the state, county, city and special district sales tax rates.